neo-project/docs/docs/en-us/sc/test.md

     ```

-2. Create an netcore project and import the NEO project.
+2. Create an netcore project and import the Neo project.

    ![img](../assets/test2.png)